millisom/YouTrack-Guide/Guide.md

 ![alt text](/pics/4.1VSCIntegration2.png)

 ### 5.2 Enable Registration on your YouTrack Server
-To do this go the admin settings on the server and click on Access Management -> Auth Modules.
+Authentication modules are used to check the identity of users before allowing them to access resources in YouTrack.
+To enable this go the admin settings on the server and click on Access Management -> Auth Modules.
 ![alt text](/pics/4.2Enable%20Registration.png)
 Then there should be the "Hub" Auth Module.
 Simply click on it and enable the registration.
 Thats it.